 Types of Girl about the Globe (GatG) – Digital Nomad GatG, History GatG, Island GatG

 Athens is such a wonderful city.
 This Greek capital is steeped in history, has numerous colourful neighbourhoods and is the ideal base from which to explore the rest of the country.
 I spent a month in Athens in October 2020 and loved it.
-If you're planning a trip to Athens, below are my recommended places to see in Athens over a 3-day itinerary.
-The reality is that Athens is so fab you could easily spend a week here.
+If you're planning a trip to Athens, below are my recommendations for a 3 day Athens itinerary.
+The reality is that Athens is so fabulous you could easily spend a week here.
 I hope this inspires you to travel to this fantastic Greek capital.